datasets/membership-to-copyright-treaties/README.md

 The data is taken from the tables found on WIPO’s website, it’s free and can be viewed for each treaty individually from [this link](wipo.int/treaties/en/).

 Note that WIPO administers other intellectual property treaties that cover subject matter outside copyright (e.g. trademarks) which are not included in this data package.

+## License

+These data are made available under the Public Domain Dedication and License v1.0 whose full text can be found at: http://www.opendatacommons.org/licenses/pddl/1.0/